Beko fridge freezer fire risk: Q&A

 I have one of the affected Beko fridge freezers.
 What should I do now?

-- Alternatively you can visit the Beko website and enter your model and serial number to check online whether your fridge freezer is affected.
+- alternatively, you can visit the Beko website and enter your model and serial number.

 Is it true that Lec fridge freezers are also affected?